WHAT TO FIX’s Meta Monetization Archive is the world’s only searchable archive of Meta’s partner-publisher disclosures, backed up since 2019.

 Data Processing

-We did it all computationally, and kept copies of the raw files, so that it can be independently audited
+We did it all computationally and published the code on GitHub, so that it can be independently audited.

 Data Quality Issues